lionel-panhaleux/archon-bot/README.md

 The bot will then proceed to guide you in creating your tournament and using its commands.

-If you're unsure what to do, **at any stage use the `/announce` command**.
+If you're unsure what to do, **at any stage use the `/announce` command in the main tournament channel**.
 It will display help and guidance messages in the main and judges channel.

+## Detailed guide

+The cheatsheet and quickstart are enough to use the bot: just use `/announce` whenever you want to know what to do next, and the bot will guide you.
+However, if you want to know more or encounter a tricky case, the rest of this documentation can, hopefully, help.

-### Basic tournament handling
+### Running a tournament

-This is the most basic case, and it is easy.
 Just open a tournament:

 ```
 /open-tournament name: My Tournament